-Why are diisocyanates considered for restriction measures?
+Why are diisocyanates considered for restriction measures under REACH?

 Diisocyanates are considered for restriction measures due to the occupational sensitisation health effect they could pose to workers above a certain level of exposure.
 It is therefore a specific use restriction that is envisaged.
+Restrictions would target products containing more than 0.1% by wt monomeric diisocyanates.